BenjaminNavarro/vrep_remote_api_shm/README.md

 * Windows 10: 0.86 (shared memory) / 0.84 (TCP)
 * macOS Sierra: 0.99 (shared memory) / 0.99 (TCP), with increased data size: 0.87 (shared memory), 0.52 (TCP)

-It can seen that the best performance is acheived using the shared memory on Linux but also that the difference on Windows is not significant.
+It can seen that the performance rely heavily on the system and the amount of data exchanged.
 More tests are needed to determine the specific cases where it is trully usefull.

 # Acknowledgements
 Even if it has not been release by Coppelia, the implementation for Windows was already done but deactivated (both a compile flag and commented sections).
 I just made an abstraction layer to make it work with Windows and POSIX systems and improved the system a bit.